andotalao24/andotalao24.github.io/_pages/about.md

 I am especially interested in label-efficient learning / weakly-supervised learning and improving the robustness and interpretability of neural networks.
 I am particularly enthusiastic about applying the implication to biology and medicine where labeled data are expensive and scarce.
 In the past, I worked on various tasks with diverse kinds of data involving Natural Language Processing, Medical Image Analysis, etc. I currently focus on efficient methods for NLP in a low-resource scenario and am actively exploring in-context learning.
 I am also broadly interested in imbalanced learning, meta learning,  multimodality and neural science.

+Apart from research, I am also interested in entreprenuership, especially on the application of AI.
+I took a minor in entreprenuership at HKUST and one of my favourite courses at HKUST is IT entreprenuership taught by [Prof. Gary Chan](https://www.cse.ust.hk/~gchan/).
+My internship at the CTO lab of [IDEA](https://www.idea.edu.cn/en) was also about collaborating with a unicorn startup.
+The entrepreneurial mindest really guides my research interests and even shapes my values.

 In my spare time, I love photography and architecture.
 Check my instagram ([*zzzh_nick*](https://instagram.com/zzzh_nick?igshid=YmMyMTA2M2Y=)).

 ## Publications